Who can become a councillor

 To qualify as a candidate for election to a local authority a person must satisfy the criteria on the day they are nominated and on polling day they:

-- have attained the age of at least 18 years; and
+- have attained the age of at least 18 years

-- be a British citizen, a citizen of another Commonwealth country, a citizen of the Irish Republic, or a citizen of another member state of the European Union.
+- are a British citizen, a citizen of another commonwealth country, a citizen of the Irish Republic, or a citizen of another member state of the European Union

 The candidate must also meet at least one of the following four qualifications on the day they are nominated and on polling day:

-- they are registered as a local government elector for the local authority area in which they wish to stand; or
+- they are registered as a local government elector for the local authority area in which they wish to stand

-- they have been an owner or tenant of any land or premises in the local authority area during the whole of the 12 months before the day they are nominated; or
+- they have been an owner or tenant of any land or premises in the local authority area during the whole of the 12 months before the day they are nominated

-- their main or only place of work during the last 12 months has been in the local; authority area; or
+- their main or only place of work during the last 12 months has been in the local; authority area

 - they have lived in the local authority area during the whole of the last 12 months